barsoom/ex-remit/README.md

 - [x] Maybe skip NProgress?
 Makes stuff feel slower than it is.
 - [x] Lock down prod access
 - [x] Get commits via webhook, cause clients to update
+- [x] Proper link to oldest commit
+- [x] Make separate copies of comments for each person who gets to see it
+- [x] Polish commits view

 ## Dev